-Patrice Franko, the Goldfarb Center’s director and the Grossman Professor of Economics and Global Studies, is an expert on Latin American economics and security, Brazil, the economics of globalization, and corporate social responsibility.
+Patrice Franko, the Goldfarb Center’s Director and the Grossman Professor of Economics and Global Studies, is an expert on Latin American economics and security, Brazil, the economics of globalization, and corporate social responsibility.
 She has written four books, numerous articles and papers, and four editions of her textbook, The Puzzle of Economic Development in Latin America.
-She also has robust public speaking experience and was awarded a Fulbright 2012 to Brazil.
+She also has robust public speaking experience and was awarded a Fulbright grant in 2012 to pursue research interests in Brazil.
 Over the years, Professor Franko has taken on many roles at Colby.
-She was a founding member of the Latin American Studies Program as well as the Goldfarb Center.
-She has chaired Economics and our Oak Human Rights Institute.
-After seven years as director of the Global Studies major, she will return to the Goldfarb Center, this time, as its director.
+She was a founding member of the Latin American Studies Program and the Goldfarb Center, and has chaired the Economics Department, the Oak Human Rights Institute, and the Colby Global Studies major.

 Professor of Education

 Adam Howard is an expert in social class issues in education, schooling and affluent youth, and curriculum theory.
 He has published numerous articles and papers on social class issues in education.
 In 2014, Professor Howard began working on a global ethnography on the self-understanding of students attending elite secondary schools.
 He often collaborates with student researchers in his studies.
 For example, his last book, Negotiating Privilege and Identity in Educational Contexts, included 23 student co-authors.
 We’re excited to draw on his experience to help develop our Student Engagement board and create active programming for the Goldfarb Center.